Gaudi Buildings in Barcelona: 6 Amazing Examples of Architecture

 6 Must-See Gaudi Buildings in Barcelona

-This structure is not only the most iconic of the Gaudi buildings in Barcelona, Sagrada Familia is one of the most recognizable in Europe.
-It’s also unfinished.
 Construction of the church began in 1882.
-When Guadi died in 1926, only a quarter of it was finished.
+When Gaudi died in 1926, only a quarter of it was finished.
 In 2010, construction reached the halfway point.
-But it has been speeding up: it is currently estimated it will be finished in 2026.
-For those not keeping score, that’s 144 years in the making.
+But it has been speeding up in recent years and it is almost complete.
+In fact, construction is expected to be completed imminently, with the inauguration of the tower of Jesus Christ set for June 10, 2026.
+This is to coincide with the centenary of Gaudí’s death.
+So, for those not keeping count, that is a mere 144 years in the making.

 A pair of guests stand next to their guide on a sunny day in Barcelona, with La Sagrada Família directly in the background.